 - Folding buttstock adjustable for cheek height and length of pull.
 Bottom rail for rear monopod.

 Changing magazines is as easy as most precision bolt action rifles.
 The fact that it can use so many different styles of magazine is really cool, because it means you can pick higher quality, lower cost, or share magazines.
-I tested it with some M14 magazines and found it worked just fine!
+Just to see, I tested it with some M14 magazines and found it worked just fine!

 Mounting optics is just slightly more challenging than a typical bolt action because of the flat top rail that continues through the forend.
-You may need higher rings than you would typically need mounting on a bolt action rifle without a flat top rail like this one to clear the objective on the scope.
+Meanwhile, you may need higher rings than you would typically need mounting on a bolt action rifle without a flat top rail like this one to clear the objective on the scope.

 The bolt is easily accessible and is easy to run, but the way the bolt is machined means it kind of grinds/makes a zipping sound as it goes into the rifle.
-It doesn’t affect the operation of the rifle, but it isn’t quite as silent as other bolt action rifles.
+Ultimately, it doesn’t affect the operation of the rifle, but it isn’t quite as silent as other bolt action rifles.
 I noted the same thing in my review of the Ruger American Rifle.

 The trigger pull on the Ruger Precision Rifle, just like the trigger pull on the Ruger American, is excellent.
 Almost no overtravel, no creep, and adjustable from 2.25 – 5lbs.